Written by Catherine Saxelby

 Remember it's NOT the sugar or syrup that WE add ourselves that's the main problem.
 Most of the sugar we eat comes from ready-made and processed foods, many of which, like doughnuts, cakes, muffins, chocolate and fancy ice creams, also come bundled with saturated fat and refined starches plus additives.

 Soft drink, cordials and juices are the biggest source of added sugar.
-Unlike a spoon of sugar on porridge or jam on wholegrain bread which make healthy low GI, high fibre, foods taste good, drinks just 'dump' a load of carbs and kilojoules in your system without any other nutrients.
+Unlike a spoon of sugar on porridge or jam on wholegrain bread which make healthy-low-GI-high-fibre-foods taste good, drinks just 'dump' a load of carbs and kilojoules in your system without any other nutrients.
 They are a real problem.

 Reference: Phillips KM, Carlsen MH, Blomhoff R. Total antioxidant content of alternatives to refined sugar.
+J Am Diet Assoc.
+2009; 109(1):64-71.